 The YETI Panga Backpack 28 is an ultra rugged waterproof backpack with a cavernous interior and plenty of gear attachment points.
 It’s made for fishing, stand-up paddle boarding, hiking in the rain, and just about any outdoor activity where you want your gear to stay dry.

 To get us a closer look, YETI sent Man Makes Fire a review unit.
-This is what we learned:
+After testing and reviewing the Panga 28 over months of outdoor activity, including fishing, camping, and hiking, this is what we learned:

 YETI Panga Backpack 28 Review